 Increasingly, Anna’s performances moved out of the theater and into the community, helping people address social and emotional concerns.
 An ongoing community effort, now more than 39 years old, is her Planetary Dance, promoting peace among people and peace with the Earth.
 Open to everyone, it has been performed in more than 50 countries.

-Credit and thanks to brilliant photographer Jens Wazel for supplying the 16:9 footage from “A Morning with Anna Halprin” that opens and closes this WisdomVR experience.
+Credit and thanks to brilliant photographer Jens Wazel for supplying the 16:9 footage shot in 2016 from “A Morning with Anna Halprin” that opens and closes this WisdomVR experience.
 Jens’ remarkable photography portfolio is at jenswazelphotography.com.

 For more information about the Planetary Dance, an excellent video about the history of the dance is available here.

 And for more information about Anna Halprin’s work, here’s a selection of excellent videos, including a feature-length documentary about her life (many more videos are available on Youtube and at her personal website.)

 To get the most from these experiences, view using an Oculus, GearVR or Google Daydream/Cardboard headset and use the SamsungVR app.
 Need help?
 Click here.